 When can I get tested at Olin?

-The testing schedule for Spring 2021 will be as follows:
+The testing schedule for Summer 2021 is as follows:

 Where do I get tested at Olin?